awsdocs/amazon-rds-user-guide/doc_source/CHAP_MariaDB.md

 ## Database Parameters for MariaDB<a name="MariaDB.Concepts.Parameters"></a>

 By default, a MariaDB DB instance uses a DB parameter group that is specific to a MariaDB database\.
 This parameter group contains some but not all of the parameters contained in the Amazon RDS DB parameter groups for the MySQL database engine\.
 It also contains a number of new, MariaDB\-specific parameters\.
-For more information on the parameters available for the Amazon RDS MariaDB DB engine, see [Appendix: Parameters for MariaDB](Appendix.MariaDB.Parameters.md)\.
+For more information on the parameters available for the Amazon RDS MariaDB DB engine, see [Parameters for MariaDB](Appendix.MariaDB.Parameters.md)\.

 ## Common DBA Tasks for MariaDB<a name="MariaDB.Concepts.DBA.Tasks"></a>